 Second, not only does God not owe us love, but the people he loves are his enemies!
 We love those we like—those who love us back.
 Even members of the mafia show kindness to their friends.
 But God loves his enemies (Romans 5:10)—those who don’t love him back.
 Here is the astounding truth.
 God gives himself in extravagant love for those who have deeply offended him—men and women with whom he is profoundly angry.

-Tim, one of the men who used to be in our church, spent five years in a California prison for armed robbery.
+Ron, a Christian friend, spent five years in a California prison for armed robbery.
 While in prison he joined a Bible study led by a man named Tex Watson.
 Tex was a member of the infamous Manson Family that savagely murdered the pregnant actress, Sharon Tate, in August of 1969.
 The next night they broke into the home of supermarket mogul, Leno La Bianca and his wife Rosemary.
 Watson and company heartlessly stabbed them multiple times, then watched as they slowly bled to death in great pain.
 Then with their blood, they wrote, “death to the pigs” and other obscene slogans on the walls.

 Several years later, while serving a life sentence in prison, Watson was approached incognito by Susan LaBerge, Rosemary La Bianca’s daughter.
 After she had built a relationship with him, she told Watson who she was, that she was a Christian, and that she had forgiven him for the cold-blooded murder of her mother and step-father.